Duque De Caxias Rio De Janeiro, Brazil Travel Guide

 Halal and kosher options are extremely limited or non-existent here.
 Seek these in specific communities within larger cities like São Paulo or Rio.

 Dedicated gluten-free menus are rare.
 Many Brazilian foods (rice, beans, tapioca) are naturally gluten-free.
-Communicate needs clearly using Portuguese phrases like "sem glúten".
+Communicate needs clearly using Portuguese words such as "sem glúten".
 Language barriers with staff might exist.

 Duque de Caxias is mainly metropolitan and industrial.
 Farm visits or tours of food producers are not a local tourism offering.
 The city does not contain one-of-a-kind dining concepts specific to its identity; its dining scene reflects typical Brazilian urban offerings.